 The ALASCCA study protocol is finalized and the study has been granted ethical approval.
 One technical pilot has been conducted and another end-to-end pilot will be conducted in the fall of 2015.
 Patient inclusion for the main study will start in the first quarter of2016.
-Study closure is expected Dec 31, 2017.
-Following evaluation revised treatment recommendations in national care program can be expected 2021-22.
+Study closure is expected Dec 31, 2022.

 The budget for the ALASCCA study is 43 MSEK.
 We have received grant funding of 24.6 MSEK from the Swedish Research Council.
 We are now looking for an additional 18 MSEK to have the study fully financed.